d-002/vim-qbuild/README.md

 Should be a boolean value.
 If set to `false`, the dir will be created silently.
 - `runType`: This option defines the behavior when running a build file.
-Here are its possible values, any other will result in an error:
+Here are its possible values, any other will result in an error (`qconfig` refers to the `vim-qbuild.config` file):
-    - `COMMAND`: Display the script's output in the command line.
+    - `qconfig.COMMAND`: Display the script's output in the command line.
-    - `TERMINAL`: Run the script in an existing terminal window (find the first one), or behave like `NEWTERM` if it cannot find one.
+    - `qconfig.TERMINAL`: Run the script in an existing terminal window (find the first one), or behave like `NEWTERM` if it cannot find one.
-    - `NEWTERM`: Create a new terminal window with vsplit, then run the script there.
+    - `qconfig.NEWTERM`: Create a new terminal window with vsplit, then run the script there.
-- `disableProjectWise`: disable loading project-wise options files (see subsection below).
+- `disableProjectWise`: disable loading project-wise options files (for security purposes, see subsection below).
 Should be a boolean value.

 These options default to: